 So what is IT Transformation?

-IT transformation is basically a holistic reorganization of the existing technological infrastructure that supports the company’s mission critical functions.
+IT transformation is basically a holistic reorganisation of the existing technological infrastructure that supports the company’s mission critical functions.
 In essence, IT transformation is not all about effecting change for the sake of change but involves systematic steps that align IT systems to business functions.
 To appreciate this approach, it is important to explore current trends in the business world where human resource, finance and IT transformations are being carried out in unison.
-This is being done to develop strong corporate centers that are leaner, agile and more productive that enhance greater synergies across all business functions.
+This is being done to develop strong corporate centres that are leaner, agile and more productive that enhance greater synergies across all business functions.

 IT transformation inevitably results in major changes of the information system’s technology, involving both hardware and software components of the system, the architecture of the system, the manner in which data is structured or accessed, IT control and command governance, and the components supporting the system.
 From this scope of works it is evident that IT transformation is a huge project that requires proper planning and implementation in order to succeed.